 GoldPaid has no high-street branches.
 It is postal-only and UK-wide, which is what keeps it lean and means you never have to travel.

-Where Swaffham sits, and what its parcels usually hold
+Where Swaffham sits, and what happens to a parcel from it

 Swaffham is a Norfolk market town with a distinctive domed market cross and a wide Georgian market place serving the surrounding Breckland farmland.
-It is a long-standing agricultural town, settled and rural in character.
-Swaffham residents sell gold and silver by post, UK-wide, with no shop visit needed, posting from the town's own counter.
+Agriculture has shaped it for centuries and it remains rural in character.
+You post from the town's own counter; the service is UK-wide and there is no shop to visit.

 The full process, start to finish